Orbotics/conventions/README.md

 <br>

 PR Review is a core part of the software workflow.
-It increases organization and productivity, while ensuring our robot code is clean.
-It is recommended that all software team members should go through the experience of PR review throughout the season.
+It increases organization and productivity while ensuring our robot code is clean.
+It is recommended that all software team members go through the experience of PR review throughout the season.